jmau111-org/xss_utr/README.md

 * install cryptominers or keyloggers
 * harm the targeted website's reputation

-The bad news is that XSS can be **stored**, so simply browsing a vulnerable website without interacting can be dangerous.
+The bad news is that XSS can be **stored**, so simply browsing a vulnerable website without interacting with it can still be dangerous.

 ## Misknown XSS